Are Checkered Floors Trendy?

 Color

 Experimenting with color opens up endless possibilities for the checkerboard trend.
 Bold combinations, such as red and white or blue and white, inject energy and personality into spaces.
-A serene blue and white combination can create a calming atmosphere in a bathroom or bedroom, while neutral options like the Leona 12x12 Checkerboard Matte Porcelain Tile in Calacatta and Amani Bronze from Edward Martin can offer a modern twist on the timeless pattern, as shown in the photo above.
+A serene blue and white combination can create a calming atmosphere in a bathroom or bedroom, while neutral options like the Leona 12x12 Checkerboard Matte Porcelain Tile in Calacatta and Amani Bronze can offer a modern twist on the timeless pattern, as displayed in the photo above.
 Its subtle blend of warm bronze and sophisticated Calacatta tones works beautifully in both traditional and contemporary settings, allowing you to elevate the checkerboard look with understated elegance.

 Scale and Proportion